MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/using-the-microsoft-c-runtime-with-user-mode-drivers-and-apps.md

 ---

 # Using the Microsoft C Runtime with User-Mode Drivers and Desktop Apps
-[This topic applies only to desktop drivers and not universal drivers.]
+[This topic applies only to Windows Desktop drivers and not Windows drivers.
+See [Getting Started with Windows Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/getting-started-with-universal-drivers) for details regarding this distinction]

 This topic provides information about distributing the C Runtime Libraries with applications and drivers for Windows 8 and Windows 8.1.
 It provides guidelines for user-mode driver and desktop application writers to compile their code, and package it for redistribution with the necessary C Runtime libraries.